 For the most part, I find people have heard of a Mail Merge.
 The process of combining a list of contacts with a letter which you can then merge together and print.
 Did you know that you can also use a mail merge to send bulk emails?
 This saves time and quite often your sanity.
 Gone are the days of having to one by one change and personalise individual email messages.

-I do encounter people who find the idea of email merges a little daunting.
-A great idea if you want to test out this functionality first is to create a test recipient list containing just a few people such as yourself, your husband, or your team members etc and then test sending the email message to this smaller group before you go ahead and send out an email to a hundred, or couple hundred people.
-Once you feel confident with the process and are happy with how the email message looks when received, then you can send out your message to your real recipient list.
+I have encountered people who find the idea of email merges a little daunting.
+If you prefer to test out this functionality first, you could create a test recipient group containing a few people such as yourself, your spouse, or your team members.
+You can then send out a test message to the test group.
+Once you feel confident with the process and are happy with the end result, you can send out the message to your real recipient list.

-Let’s take a look at how you can create a mail merge to send out bulk email messages.
+Let’s take a look at how you can create a mail merge to send bulk emails using Word.

 The Email Message

 The first step is to create the basic email message you wish to send out to recipients.
 This is all created within Microsoft Word.

 - Select the Mailings tab and click the Start Mail Merge button

 - The document is now displayed full screen, just like an email message: